 A mob mix-up in Chicago sends two chanteuses screaming for L.A., where they score a perfect gig: posing as drag queens on the dinner theater/cabaret circuit.
 Things get extra-weird when a guy falls for one of the girls.

-Sister Act is about a Reno lounge singer named Deloris Van Carter who witnesses her mobster boyfriend killing an employer.
+Sister Act is about a Reno lounge singer named Deloris Van Carter who witnesses her mobster boyfriend killing an employee.
 She is then hidden in a convent under a witness protection program.
-She soon makes friends with the nuns especially Sister Mary Robert, Sister Mary Lazuras and Sister Mary Patrick.
-After the Mother Superior catches Deloris going out to a bar in the night time followed by Mary Robert and Mary Patrick she orders her to join the church choir.
+She soon makes friends with the nuns, especially Sister Mary Robert, Sister Mary Lazuras and Sister Mary Patrick.
+After the Mother Superior catches Deloris going out to a bar in the night followed by Mary Robert and Mary Patrick, she orders her to join the church choir.
 Only to find her coaching the choir and turning them into swingin' singin' sisters.
 The choir proves to be a big success with the surrounding neighborhood, but will Deloris' boyfriend track her down...
 Written by

 Chantel Cotterell <email@example.com>